naonvl/ionic-firebasertc/README.md

 # Ionic Firebasertc

-it uses ionic 5 and firebase for signaling
+it use ionic 5 and firebase for signaling

 ## Installation